The chocolate bars you knew growing up are dead.

 The first step outlined by the companies will be making half of their individually-wrapped products offered by the candy companies available in smaller servings – no greater than 200 calories.
 In addition to lower calorie counts, the information on the label will be easier to read, and easier to understand, printed loudly on the front of each package.
 The calorie count will supposedly cover the entire bar or bag (this replaces the misleading serving-size nonsense).

 Candy nutritional info will be more readily available, too.
-A new website, AlwaysATreat.com, will become a digital resource to help consumers understand the ingredients that are in their favorite candy or chocolate.
+A new website, AlwaysATreat.com, will become a digital resource to help consumers understand the ingredients that are in their favourite candy or chocolate.

 As of today, the majority of individually-wrapped treats sold by the companies already have under 250 calories per pack, so the change isn’t too drastic.
 But the added choice of size options gives people the flexibility to choose their level of indulgence.